Hair Science

 Hair Follicles

-Hair has two distinct structures - first, the follicle itself, which resides in the skin, and second, the shaft, which is what is visible above the scalp.
+Hair comprises two distinct structures: first, the follicle itself, which resides within the skin, and second, the shaft, the visible portion above the scalp.

-Two sheaths, an inner and outer sheath, surround the follicle.
-These structures protect and form the growing hair shaft.
-The inner sheath follows the hair shaft and ends below the opening of a sebaceous (oil) gland, and sometimes an apocrine (scent) gland.
-The outer sheath continues all the way up to the gland.
-A muscle called an erector pili muscle attaches below the gland to a fibrous layer around the outer sheath.
-When this muscle contracts, it causes the hair to stand up which also causes the sebaceous gland to secrete oil.
+Two sheaths—the inner and outer sheath—envelop the follicle, serving as protective barriers and shaping the developing hair shaft.
+The inner sheath traces the path of the hair shaft and terminates beneath the opening of a sebaceous (oil) gland, occasionally accompanied by an apocrine (scent) gland.
+The outer sheath extends to the gland, with an erector pili muscle attaching below the gland to a fibrous layer encircling the outer sheath.
+Contraction of this muscle causes the hair to stand upright, stimulating the sebaceous gland to secrete oil.

 Hair Shafts